-Marti Savage (Tice’s great-niece) illustrated Clara Tice’s eccentricity in a single question during our phone conversation: “Did you know that she went to a party naked on a horse?”
+Marti Savage (Tice’s great-niece) illustrated Clara Tice’s eccentricity in a singular question during our phone conversation: “Did you know that she went to a party naked on a horse?”

 Animals and Nudes, an art pamphlet of Tice’s, begins with another question–this time penned by Frank Crowninshield: “Who Is Clara Tice?”
-He expresses disbelief toward those who aren’t familiar with her or her work given how often this question “keeps cropping up in drawing-room conversations in theatrical bureaus, in newspaper offices, at Bohemian studio parties, in Fifth Avenue plus and in the smarter waffle-emporiums of Greenwich Village.”
+He expresses disbelief toward those who are not familiar with her and her work given how often this question “keeps cropping up in drawing-room conversations in theatrical bureaus, in newspaper offices, at Bohemian studio parties, in Fifth Avenue plus and in the smarter waffle-emporiums of Greenwich Village.”

 So, who is Clara Tice?
 She was born in 1888 in Elmira, New York.
 Kristine Somerville, in her article “Clara Tice and the Art of Being Bohemian,” writes that she was one of three children raised by progressive parents: “her parents encouraged her creativity, supported her drawing, which showed an expansive, free-flowing elegance.”
 She briefly attended Hunter College, dropping out “when the well-known painted Robert Henri invited her to study with him.
 [He] was one of the founders of the Ashcan School, a loosely aligned coalition of artists who believed that art was akin to journalism in seeking to depict the truths of urban and modern life.”
 The Ashcan School’s motto that inspired Tice’s and others’ work was “‘You are painting for yourself, not a jury.'”